 5) Decorative Rocks Or Gravel

-How to Prevent the cats digging the dirt in your pot or container is such an easy thing by placing some stones and covering the dirt if your only problem is cats using your plant dirt as a litter box.
-You can collect those stones in various shapes, colors, or sizes from the seaside or buy from local stores. but in case you might like, I added the links in the picture, you can directly click on the pictures and purchase.
+How to Prevent the cats from digging the dirt in your pot or container is such an easy thing by placing some stones and covering the dirt if your only problem is cats using your plant dirt as a litter box.
+You can collect those stones in various shapes, colors, or sizes from the seaside or buy them from local stores.
+But in case you might like, I added the links in the picture.
+You can directly click on the images and purchase.

 6) Buy And Plant Cat Grass.

 If It’s your own kitten living in your home and you see him occasionally chewing your plants or flowers, the problem can possibly be that your cat might be dying for something green to eat.
-It might be a wise choice to plant some green for him to chew whenever he wishes. you can also find cat grasses in your local pet shops.
-Those Pet shops sell cat grass in a small container. what you need to do it just raising them by watering adequately.
-Remember cats need plants too and as they living 7/24 at home, they might be trying to find a solution to this neediness.
-You can also get some catnip, as cats like it too.
-Again you can click on the pictures to purchase one of them if you like.
+It might be a wise choice to plant some green for him to chew whenever he wishes.
+You can also find cat grasses in your local pet shops.
+Those Pet shops sell cat grass in a small container.

 7) Vegetable Net Bags to keep the cats out of plants and pots

-You can also use fruit and vegetable net bags to keep the cats away which like to dig and leave.
+You can also use fruit and vegetable net bags to keep the cats away, which like to dig and leave.
 If you like to choose that way, cut a bag into a circle to match the diameter of the container or the pot, then cut down the middle.
-In the middle, up to the base of the plant, tape each side to the rim by using clear packaging tape.
+In the middle, up to the plant base, tape each side to the rim by using clear packaging tape.
 While you can comfortably keep watering and fertilizing, they will keep hating the netting and stay away!

 8) Use ‘Featured’ Cat Food

 If it’s an indoor cat, then changing your cat’s food may help you.
-As cat foods have different ingredients in them, some works just fine for indoor cats, by satisfying their instincts to eat plants all around the house.
+As cat foods have different ingredients, some work just fine for indoor cats by satisfying their instincts to eat plants all around the house.
 ‘The Purina cat food‘ is one of them and is just for indoor cats, and after I started feeding our cats with this, they stopped being interested in our plants.
 By the way, this one is not more expensive than the regular Purina cat chow.

 9) Prepare An Uncomfortable Surface

 Cats like to hang around in the gardens because of their sandy surfaces with dry dirt.
-If your problem is in your home garden, you can prevent them visiting by placing slightly blunt (not to hurt the cat) pointy objects, such as plant stakes, chopsticks etc… around the garden or particularly in between your bushes or plants.
+If your problem is in your home garden, you can prevent them from visiting by placing slightly blunt (not to hurt the cat) pointy objects, such as plant stakes, chopsticks, etc., around the garden or particularly in between your bushes or plants.
 Our purpose with doing this is just eliminating the space where they can comfortably dig or rest.